juanmaamores/juanmaamores/README.md

 - 👋 Hi, I’m @juanmaamores
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Java.
-- 💞️ I’m looking to collaborate on my cmd game.
+- 💞️ I’m looking to collaborate on my java game.
 - 📫 How to reach me amoresdeveloper@gmail.com

 <!---